Binturong: Characteristics

-Both sexes have scent glands; females on either side of the vulva, and males between the scrotum and penis.
-The musk glands emit an odor reminiscent of popcorn or corn chips, likely due to the volatile compound 2-acetyl-1-pyrroline in the urine, which is also produced in the Maillard reaction at high temperatures.
+Both sexes have scent glands—females on either side of the vulva, and males between the scrotum and penis.
+The musk glands emit an odor reminiscent of popcorn or corn chips, described as "ltpɨt" by the Malaysian Jahai people, likely due to the volatile compound 2-acetyl-1-pyrroline in the urine, which is also produced in the Maillard reaction at high temperatures.
 Unlike most other carnivorans, the male binturong does not have a baculum.

 Distribution and habitat

-The binturong occurs from India, Nepal, Bangladesh, Bhutan, Myanmar, Thailand, Malaysia to Laos, Cambodia, Vietnam and Yunnan in China, and Sumatra, Kalimantan and Java in Indonesia to Palawan in the Philippines.
+The binturong occurs from India, Nepal, Bangladesh, Bhutan, Myanmar, Thailand and Malaysia to Laos, Cambodia, Vietnam and Yunnan in China, Sumatra, Kalimantan and Java in Indonesia, to Palawan in the Philippines.
 It is confined to tall forest.
 In Assam, it is common in foothills and hills with good tree cover, but less so in the forested plains.
 It has been recorded in Manas National Park, in Dulung and Kakoi Reserved Forests of the Lakhimpur district, in the hill forests of Karbi Anglong, North Cachar Hills, Cachar and Hailakandi Districts.
+It was also recorded in Kaziranga National Park in the year 2024.